RichardsDigital/Green/README.md

 ### Welcome Screen

-Once the sign in button is pressed a welcome message replaces the sub-heading using the entered email address.
+Once the **sign in** button is pressed a welcome message then replaces the sub-heading using the entered email address.

 ![welcome-screen](./src/images/documentation/welcome-screen.png)